 This contemplative method of prayer is a movement beyond conversation to silent communion with God.
 Centering Prayer is not meant to replace other prayer methods, but rather to create depth in our spiritual lives.
 Join us in our quest for some calm and centeredness.
 Centering Prayer groups gather at least once a week at St. John's.
 See our event calendar for dates.

 Find rest for your soul and breathe in the deep peace of God at this this special service combining contemplative music, prayer and meditation.
 Several times a year, we hold these services that provide attendees with a few moments to be still before God.
 Watch our calendar for upcoming services.

 During the academic year, St. John's offers a contemplative service on Sunday evenings.
 This ancient monastic worship service is led by clergy and an all male choir and offers a meditative mix of Scripture, prayers, and sublime music.
-Learn more about how you can get involved in the Compline choir.
+See our weekly calendar for more about attending Compline, or learn more about how you can get involved in the Compline choir.